 What have any of the defense and security orgs anywhere on the planet who know about it done about the mini-nuke terrorism over the last few decades?
 How about nothing… but hiding it from the public?
 And they think now we are going to buy into the “Russian Bear and Red Chinese hordes storming our beaches” new scam?
 I don’t think so.

 The public is catching onto this shabby game, and the loyal elements within the security orgs are fingering those that have served “other interests”.
 Like Santa, they have been checking their lists for who has been naughty and who has been nice so they will be ready for the next 9-11, where no free passes will be handed out to the perps.

 In the meantime, we have to fight them tooth and nail and not get sucked into their “Jihad of the month” to keep us all distracted with some innocent party to be the focus of our anger.
 We need to start now by pushing the reset button on NATO and rebuilding it from scratch, so it is not insulated from public control, which it certainly is now.
 We need to do this before it’s our turn to be Gazans and E. Ukrainians.

-Posted by Jim W. Dean, Managing Editor on September 14, 2014, With 4125 Reads Filed under Europe, Russia, World.
+Posted by Jim W. Dean, Managing Editor on September 14, 2014, With 4181 Reads Filed under Europe, Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.